Car sharing in Australia – low-cost, flexible, and growing fast.

 When it comes to car sharing in Australia, there are two main options:

-- traditional car share (such as GoGet); and
+- traditional car share where the vehicles are owned by companies (such as GoGet); and

 - peer-to-peer care share (like Car Next Door).